skyfly200/tiny-boxes/src/docs/art.md

 ## Positioning
 ### Grid
-The number of rows and columns that shapes are distributed accross
+The number of rows and columns that shapes are distributed across

 ### Spread
 How much the shapes positions may diverge from the grid 0-100%